-3 Related Work
+2 Related Work

-Enderton et al. [2010] introduced several methods for increasing the effectiveness of screen-door translucency for partial coverage for both eye and shadow rays.
-This is the inspiration for CSSM.
-We extend their single-pass, partial-coverage shadowing method to colored translucency and then optimize it for RGB wavelengths and low sampling rates.
+The classic graphics method of screen-door translucency models partial coverage by a binary sample coverage mask of fully-opaque and fully-transparent elements.
+The fraction of fully-opaque elements is equal to the amount of partial coverage (α).
+Enderton et al. [2010] observed that using random screen-door masks and ordinary z-buffer rendering results in the correct image, plus some stochastic noise, and they introduced several methods for increasing the effectiveness of this method for both eye and shadow rays.
+At its simplest, their stochastic transparency shadow map is an ordinary shadow map rendered with a random screen-door mask for each transparent triangle.
+CSSM extends this algorithm to colored translucency and optimizes it for RGB wavelengths and low sampling rates.
 We focus on shadowing instead of eye rays for two reasons.
 Viewers are more tolerant of blurry shadows than a blurry view, so one can do more filtering there.
 Shadow translucency is a more significant problem than eye ray translucency for games because far-to-near rendering of convex parts is inconvenient but sufficient for correct translucency in the camera's view but does not solve translucent shadowing.